PHPOffice/PhpSpreadsheet/docs/topics/reading-and-writing-to-file.md

 Line endings for Unix (`\n`) and Windows (`\r\n`) are supported.

-Mac line endings (`\r`) are supported as long as PHP itself supports them, which it does through release 8.0.
-Support for Mac line endings is deprecated for 8.1, and is scheduled to remain deprecated for all later PHP8 releases;
+Support for Mac line endings  (`\r`) is deprecated since PHP 8.1, and is scheduled to remain deprecated for all later PHP8 releases;
-PhpSpreadsheet will continue to support them for 8.*.
+PhpSpreadsheet will continue to support them for PHP 8.*.
-Support is scheduled to be dropped with release 9;
+Support is scheduled to be dropped with PHP 9;
 PhpSpreadsheet will then no longer handle CSV files with Mac line endings correctly.